mui/material-ui/docs/src/pages/system/sx/sx.md

 # Property to theme key mapping

-You can explore the [System API](/system/api/) page to discover how the different css (and custom) properties are mapped to the theme keys.
+You can explore the [System API](/system/api/) page to discover how the different CSS (and custom) properties are mapped to the theme keys.

 ## Value as a function